-Ivory Coast or the Republic of Cote D'Ivoire is a beautiful country in the western part of Africa.
-The Republic of Ivory Coast shares borders with the Republic of Ghana in the east, the Republics of Burkina Faso and Mali in the north and the Atlantic Ocean or the Gulf of Guinea in the south.
-Cote D'Ivoire has a total land area of about 322,463squared kilometers with about 515kilometers of coast line.
+The Republic of Cote D'Ivoire or "Ivory Coast", is a beautiful country in the western part of Africa bordering the Republic of Ghana to the east, the Republics of Burkina Faso and Mali to the north, and the Atlantic Ocean (The Gulf of Guinea) to the south.
+Cote D'Ivoire has a total land area of about 322,463 squared kilometers with about 515 kilometers of coastline.

-Ivory Coast or the Republic of Cote D'Ivoire has an estimated population of about 21.5 million people with the population growth rate around 2.08%.
-About 51% of the total population of Ivory Coast live in urban areas with the annual rate of urbanization around 3.7%.
+The Republic of Cote D'Ivoire has an estimated population of about 28 million people with the population growth rate around 2.08%.
+About 51% of the total population of Ivory Coast lives in urban areas with the annual rate of urbanization around 3.7%.

-The Republic of Cote D'Ivoire has a literacy rate of about 48.7% with the female literacy rate around 38.6%.
-In other words, only about 38.6% of females in Ivory Coast above the age 15 can read and write.
-Poor education especially the poor girl-child education explains the high teenage pregnancy and HIV/AIDS adult prevalence rates in Ivory Coast today.
-Most school dropouts especially girls become pregnant and end up hawking on the streets.
-Most of the boys who drop out of school end up working like slaves in cocoa farms across the country.
+The Republic of Cote D'Ivoire has a literacy rate of about 48.7% with the female literacy rate hovering around 38.6%.
+In other words, just about 38.6% of Ivory Coast's total female population above the age 15, can read and write.
+The poor educational structure, especially poor girl-child education, also explains the high teenage pregnancy and HIV/AIDS adult prevalence rates in Ivory Coast today.
+Most school dropouts, especially girls, become pregnant and end up hawking on the streets, and most of the boys who drop out of school end up working like slaves in cocoa farms across the country.

-About 500,000 people are living with HIV/AIDS in Ivory Coast today with about 40,000 deaths recorded every year.
-Ivory Coast remains one of the malaria killing zones in Africa and the deadly malaria continues to kill people in record numbers in Ivory Coast today.
-Typhoid fever, bacterial and protozoal diarrhea, etc. continue to threaten several lives in Ivory Coast today.
+According to the World Health Organization and UNAIDS, about 430,000 people are living with HIV/AIDS in Ivory Coast today with about 40,000 deaths recorded annually.
+Ivory Coast remains one of the malaria killing zones in Africa today, and the deadly malaria continues to kill people in record numbers.
+Apart from HIV/AIDS and malaria, Typhoid fever, bacterial and protozoal diarrhea and several other diseases and illnesses continue to threaten several lives in Ivory Coast today.